-Zea Mays Printmaking presents Green to the Extreme, an exhibition featuring multimedia printmaking works by 38 member artists about the political, social, and personal issues related to natural resource exploitation—its forms and its consequences, including its effect on art making and human life.
+Zea Mays Printmaking presents Green to the Extreme, an exhibition featuring multimedia printmaking works by 38 member artists about the environmental, political, social and personal issues related to natural resource exploitation – its forms and its consequences, including its effect on art making and human life.

 Green to the Extreme is associated with a pan-global art project, Extraction: Art on the Edge of the Abyss, a multimedia, multi-venue, cross-border art intervention that challenges artists, writers, curators and cultural workers to raise a ruckus about the suicidal consumption of our planet’s natural resources.